Thermal Hall conductivity of electron-doped cuprates: Electrons and phonons: Summary

 We have measured the thermal conductivity \Kxx~and the thermal Hall conductivity \Kxy~of the electron-doped cuprate NCCO at dopings $x = 0.16$ and $x = 0.17$.
-In the $x$ = 0.16 sample, we observe two distinct but comparable channels for thermal Hall conductivity in the metallic state.
-The positive channel is contributed by electrons and the sign is consistent with the prediction from the electrical Hall conductivity $\sigma_{xy}$.
-The negative channel is contributed by phonons and it persists up to $x = 0.17$ with a similar magnitude and temperature dependence to that found at lower doping.
-The fact that the negative phononic contribution is comparable regardless of the system being an insulator or a metal indicates that its origin is unlikely to come from skew scattering of phonons off charged impurities, since such a mechanism should depend strongly on the screening from mobile electrons.
-The fact that the negative phonon thermal Hall effect persists from the AF ordered phase all the way up to $x^{\star}$, where short-range AF correlations are still present, is consistent with spin texture playing a role in the underlying mechanism for the phonon thermal Hall effect.
+In the $x = 0.16$ sample, we observe two distinct channels for thermal Hall conductivity in the metallic state: a positive channel contributed by electrons and a negative channel contributed by phonons.
+The fact that the negative phononic contribution is comparable in magnitude and temperature dependence regardless of the system being an insulator (at low doping) or a metal (at high doping) indicates that its origin is unlikely to come from skew scattering of phonons off charged impurities, since such a mechanism should depend strongly on the screening from mobile electrons.
+The fact that the negative phonon thermal Hall effect persists from the antiferromagnetically ordered phase all the way up to $x^{\star}$ (Fig.~\ref{fig1}), where short-range antiferromagnetic correlations are still present, is consistent with spin texture playing a role in the underlying mechanism for the phonon thermal Hall effect.
 This type of mechanism, whereby phonons are scattered by spin texture or defects embedded in a magnetic order, could also apply to hole-doped cuprates inside their pseudogap phase (below the critical doping $p^{\star}$).

-\section{ACKNOWLEDGMENTS}
+\section{Acknowledgments}